kyverno/website/README.md

 * Kubernetes resource kinds are considered proper nouns and are distinguished from other nouns by the initial letter capitalization.
 Ex., "a Kubernetes Pod will be annotated".
 * Anything intended to be proper code or typed at a CLI is formatting using Markdown code syntax with backticks or in blocks (surrounded by three backticks).
 * Code represented in blocks should prefer a syntax declaration for this theme's highlighting ability.
 Ex., when displaying YAML notate the code block with three backticks and "yaml".

+## Managing Release Versions

+Here are the rules for managing release versions:

+1. All fixes and feature changes go to the `main` (we may in a few rare cases make fixes to prior versions of the documentation.)
+The main branch can be accessed at `https://main.kyverno.io`.

+2. When a new release is ready for GA, a new release branch is created (see steps below).
+Release branches are named `release-{major}-{minor}-{patch}` for example `release-1-4-2`.
+The release branch can be accessed using the `{branch}.nirmata.io` and the latest release is available at `kyverno.io`.

+### Creating a release branch

+To create a new release branch:

+1. Create and push the branch using `git checkout -b release-{major}-{minor}-{patch}` or via [GitHub](https://github.com/kyverno/website/branches).

+2. [Update Netlify](https://app.netlify.com/sites/kyverno/settings/deploys#branches) to point `production` to the new release.

+In the `main` branch:

+1. Update the versions list in [config.toml](/config/_default/config.toml) to add the next release.

+2. Update `version_menu` and `version` in [params].toml(/config/_default/config.toml) for the next release.

+3. Create a PR.